durbank/durbank.github.io/cv/resume-geo.md

 *Helped businesses from a wide range of sectors (e.g. transportation, retail, energy, financial services, etc.) to understand their unique risks from climate change.*

-- Spearheaded research and development of advanced methodologies and tools to quantify climate change risk to support decision-making processes for various stakeholders
+- Spearheaded research and development of advanced methodologies to quantify climate change risk to support decision-making processes for various stakeholders
 - Performed custom climate risk assessments for clients, summarizing findings in final presentations and reports
 - Integrated data from diverse sources (remote sensing, climate models, weather observations, etc.) to assess impacts due to extreme heat, wind, drought, and similar climate changes
 - Collaborated with cross-functional teams to integrate climate science into AccuWeather's suite of products and services, ensuring the delivery of accurate and actionable information to clients and users